gothinski/SFS/README.md

-This is the final project for the course Applied Cryptography.
+This project allows for viewing of files between a client and server securely.
 Done By : Dhruv Verma
 SUID: 545566937
 (C) 2017 gothinski